 The convenience and versatility of hard-boiled eggs help make them a healthy addition to your weight-loss diet.
 They make a good protein choice at breakfast with whole-wheat toast and fruit, and eggs also make a convenient and filling snack any time throughout the day.
 Slice the cooked eggs and use them to top a mixed green salad or baked potato at lunch.
 Chopped hard-boiled eggs also add texture to homemade meatballs.

-Cooked eggs, when kept in the shell, stay fresh for up to a week in your refrigerator.
+Cooked eggs, when kept in the shell, stay fresh for up to a week in your refrigerator, according to the American Egg Board.
 Eat peeled eggs the same day.